 Company's credit risk arising from trade receivables from subsidiaries and loans to subsidiaries is managed by controlling financial performance of subsidiaries on a monthly basis.
 All the subsidiaries have been profitable during the financial year (except, SIA Apranga SLV), therefore, in the management's opinion, the credit risk is not related to the aforementioned amounts.
-The loans granted to SIA Apranga SLV has changed little during the reporting period, the debt to the Company is relatively small, so this subsidiary, in the management's opinion, as well is avoiding the credit risk.
+SIA Apranga SLV due to the positive cash flow has repaid the loan during the reporting period, so this subsidiary as well is avoiding the credit risk.